 What causes gum recession?

-At Infinite Smiles, we take a holistic approach to the health of your teeth and body.
+Dr. Neal Patel takes a holistic approach to the health of your teeth and body.
 So, before we treat your gum recession, we want to diagnose the underlying cause.
 Once we properly treat the reason for your gum recession, we can then treat your receding gums.
 This prevents the issue from returning.

 There are several potential causes for gum recession.
 The most common cause is periodontal disease.
 This occurs when the bacteria that cause tooth decay infect your gums.
 Essentially, the acid secreted from the harmful bacteria irritate and permanently damage your gum tissues.
 This ultimately causes the tissue to shrink and pull away from your teeth.

 Other common causes of gum recession include:

 Genetics (some people are genetically prone to gum recession)

 Hurting your gums by vigorously or improperly brushing and flossing